inconsistent-dg/AC-Modding/help.md

 layout: default
 ---

-<sub># Note:
-This page has not yet been fully completed.
-Once it has, you'll be able to answer all your questions!</sub>
+<sub># Note: this page probably doesnt have everything that it deserves, but for now i'd call it pretty Pog!</sub>

 # **Be aware that, no matter what, EVERY time you modify the console, there's a chance of an UNRECOVERABLE BRICK.** These are very, *very* rare, but still a possibility, so always make sure that you follow any directions EXACTLY.